 - Cuts: Ribs and bacon.

 Pork’s mild flavour makes it perfect for pairing with different flavour profiles.
 From zesty barbecue, Italian, Asian or wonderful fragrant curries, pork is a perfect choice!
 Just remember to cook pork low and slow.
 Overcooking and cooking at high temperatures will result in a dry, rather tasteless end product.
 The leanness of today’s pork means there is less fat to render in the meat itself.
-Cook pork to an internal temperature of 160°F (71°C).
+Cook pork to a safe internal temperature of 155°F (68°C), and rest for 3-5 minutes to a Health Canada-recommended final internal temperature of 160°F (71°C).
 Your choice of cooking method depends on the cut, personal preference and time available.

 Dry Heat Cooking Methods

 Roasting is suitable for larger cuts.
 The meat is cooked uncovered on a rack in a roasting pan.
 For best results, cook in a pre-heated oven at a temperature of 325°F (160°C); the tenderloin can be cooked at 375°F (190°C).
 To check doneness, insert a food thermometer into the centre or thickest part of the roast away from fat or bone.
-Remember to allow for a 5°F (3°C) rise in temperature after removal from the oven, cook shoulder roasts to an internal temperature of 175°F (80°C), leg and loin roasts to 160°F (71°C).
-Cover loosely with foil and let stand 10–15 minutes before carving.
+Remember to allow for a 5°F (3°C) rise in temperature after removal from the oven, cook roasts to an internal temperature of 155°F (68°C).
+Cover loosely with foil and let stand 3-5 to a Health Canada-recommended final internal temperature of 160°F (71°C) before carving.
 All ground meat, including sausages, must be cooked to 160°F (71°C).

 Broiling is suitable for smaller cuts.
 Place pork on a rack in a broiler pan or shallow baking pan 3” to 5” (7.5 cm to 12.5 cm) from heat.
 Broil until pork is brown on one side, turn and broil other side until done.
 Season each side after browning.